Vocational Assessment and Guidance from Healthywork Ltd

 • It helps counsellors, rehabilitation professionals and employment specialists work more effectively with their clients, identifying abilities and strengths that can be used in training and work situations.

-• It helps trainers and instructors adapt to the needs of the person with a disabilities.
+• It helps trainers and instructors adapt to the needs of the person with disabilities.

 • It helps administrators use resources more wisely.